 What makes the USNCC unique?

-● Naval-relevant degree programs – The USNCC envisions offering 14-15 different associate of science (AS) pathways that are relevant to our Sailors, Marines and Coast Guardsmen - regardless of their rating or MOS - and cover both technical fields (e.g. nuclear, engineering, cyber) and generalist programs (e.g. organizational leadership, military history).
+● Naval-relevant degree programs – The USNCC envisions offering 14-15 different associate of science (AS) pathways that are relevant to our Sailors, Marines, and Coast Guardsmen - regardless of their rating or MOS - and cover both technical fields (e.g. nuclear, engineering, cyber) and generalist programs (e.g. organizational leadership, military studies).
 These programs help ensure that a service member improves in their responsibilities today, while building their capacity to take on challenges of tomorrow.